Distributions, sales, ads, contracts, and international tax laws: Why anyone would dream of being an app entrepreneur is completely beyond me.

 The next time you hear an Android user complain about a new and popular app being made available on iOS before Android, make sure to tell them the following: “That is because Apple handles sales and other taxes all over the world on behalf of the app publisher.
 Publishers can sell their app almost everywhere with very little effort on iOS, and that service is part of why Apple takes a 30% cut of sales.
 Google takes the same 30% cut but leaves all the tedious tax work for every country in the world up to the publishers."

 For the record, the Windows Store follows Google’s lead rather than the more publisher-friendly approach pioneered by Apple.
 I suspect this is part of the reason why the Windows Store is such a ghost town.
 Considering what a great service Apple does to publishers, both Google and Microsoft should be ashamed for taking the same big 30% cut as Apple.

-In the end, the ads ended up actually being kind of a feature in of themselves.
-If the ad successfully loads, it means that you have some kind of working networking even if you are experiencing trouble with an intermediary proxy server.
+In the end, the ads ended up being kind of a feature in itself.
+If the ad successfully loads, it means that you’ve some kind of working networking even if you are experiencing trouble with an intermediary proxy server.
 Think of it as a status indicator and a feature rather than an advertisement.

 At the time of writing, the app has only been downloaded a little more than a hundred times from Google Play Store and made a little over 21 EUR in ad profit. —yet three people have already contacted me to request that I add the app to their competing app store of choice.
 Two of them stated an unwillingness to share data with Google by using Google Play Services, and the last user didn’t have access to Google Play Store on his device.